TSS Sensor (Total Suspended Solids)

 Direct Meaning

-The measured value directly represents the concentration of suspended solids in a liquid.
+The measured value directly represents the estimated concentration of suspended solids in a liquid.

 Indirect Meaning

-TSS trends indirectly indicate sediment load, treatment efficiency, sludge concentration, erosion impact, and potential discharge violations.
+TSS trends indirectly indicate sediment load, clarification and filtration performance, sludge concentration, erosion impact, and potential discharge violations.

 Industries Using TSS Sensors